+Investment Objective

-Investment Objective Investment Details: The Manager has a broad mandate in managing the Company's investments and can alter the strategies currently employed by the Manager in order to meet the Type of Investment: Company's investment objective of generating medium to long term positive returns regardless of traditional benchmarks 1 .
+The Manager has a broad mandate in managing the Company's investments and can alter the strategies currently employed by the Manager in order to meet the Company's investment objective of generating medium to long term positive returns regardless of traditional benchmarks1.

+Types of Investor

+The Company is targeted at medium to long term investors seeking a controlled risk exposure with a current predominant weighting to the Australian resources sector.

+To the extent permitted by law and prudent business practice, the Company intends to pay fully franked dividends at an approximate yield of 2.5% per annum based on the After-Tax NAV per Share as at the last date of the Company's most recent audited financial statements.

+The Company is most suitable for Australian taxpayers that can make use of the franking credits generated from these strategies.

+A medium to long term minimum investment period is recommended.

+Investment Strategy

+The Manager currently invests in predominantly the listed/unlisted Australian resources stock sector and manages the operational risk on those investments by hedging some of the market risk and commodity exposures in the Portfolio.
+The Portfolio currently has a Long Bias, with relatively low turnover and a large weighting to the Australian resources sector, due to the size and scope of this industry in Australia.
+A variety of investment strategies are utilised, as detailed in Section 3.7.
+The Manager can also change strategies to take account of opportunities in other sectors.

+The Manager currently focuses on 4 strategies for the Company6:

+- 1. Event Driven The use of its strong local network base, including resource company boards and executives, analysts, brokers and corporate advisors in the mining industry, to provide the Company with special opportunities to be an early investor as well as giving the Company access to greenfield and brownfield resource projects at the pre-IPO stage, rights issues, private placements and private equity opportunities. - 2.
+Commodity/Capital Market Risk Arbitrage When a commodity producer trades at much lower earnings multiples than the broader market, the Manager can arrange hedges against a decline in commodity prices and maintain overweight equity investments in our favoured producers. - 3.
+Long/Short equity strategy This strategy starts from a bottom-up analysis of non-balance sheet operational data and allows the Manager to take advantage of relative mis-pricings without significantly increasing market exposure. - 4.
+Discretionary Futures Overlay The Manager can arrange hedges against overall market declines by selling futures on equity indices to protect the overall capital of the Company in a retreating market.

+Investment Details:

+Type of Investment:

 Shares in an Unlisted investment company.

-Types of Investor Size of Raising: The Company is targeted at medium to long term investors seeking a controlled risk exposure with a current predominant weighting to the Australian resources sector. \$30 Million, subject to To the extent permitted by law and prudent business practice, the Company intends to pay fully franked dividends at an approximate yield of 2.5% per annum based \$5 Million minimum with up to \$10 Million of oversubscriptions. on the After-Tax NAV per Share as at the last date of the Company's most recent audited financial statements.
-Share Issue Price: 2 The Company is most suitable for Australian taxpayers that can make use of the franking credits generated from these strategies.
+Size of Raising:

+\$30 Million, subject to

+\$5 Million minimum with up to \$10 Million of oversubscriptions.

+Share Issue Price: 2

 The monthly After-Tax NAV per Share calculated by the Administrator plus the Front End Fee, adjusted for equalisation.

-A medium to long term minimum investment period is recommended.
-Dividend objective: 3 Investment Strategy - The Manager currently invests in predominantly the listed/unlisted Australian resources stock sector and manages the operational risk on those investments by 2.5% p.a. hedging some of the market risk and commodity exposures in the Portfolio.
-The Front End Fee: 4 Portfolio currently has a Long Bias, with relatively low turnover and a large weighting to the Australian resources sector, due to the size and scope of this industry in Australia.
-A variety of investment strategies are utilised, as detailed in Section 3.7.
+Dividend objective:3

+2.5% p.a.

+Front End Fee:4

 3.5% of the application monies payable to an introducing AFSL holder.

-The Manager can also change strategies to take account of opportunities in other sectors.
-Manager's Fees:5 The Manager currently focuses on 4 strategies for the Company 6 : 1% p.a. of the Pre-Tax NAV (calculated monthly) and 1.
-Event Driven - The use of its strong local network base, including resource company boards and executives, analysts, brokers and corporate advisors in the mining industry, to provide the Company with special opportunities to be an early investor as well as giving the Company access to greenfield and brownfield resource projects at the pre-IPO stage, rights issues, private placements and private equity opportunities.
+Manager's Fees:5

+1% p.a. of the Pre-Tax NAV (calculated monthly) and

 20% performance fee on the increase in the Pre-Tax NAV of each Share for a calendar quarter above the 3-year Pre-Tax NAV High Water Mark of that Share.

-2. Commodity/Capital Market Risk Arbitrage - When a commodity producer Administrator's Valuations: trades at much lower earnings multiples than the broader market, the Manager can Monthly Third Party Statement. arrange hedges against a decline in commodity prices and maintain overweight equity investments in our favoured producers.
-Buy Back Facility 3.
-Long/Short equity strategy - This strategy starts from a bottom-up analysis of non-balance sheet operational data and allows the Manager to take advantage of relative mis-pricings without significantly increasing market exposure.
+Administrator's Valuations:

+Monthly Third Party Statement.

+Buy Back Facility

 The Shareholders have approved an equal access buy-back facility.
-This buy-back facility is limited to 12.5% of issued capital of the 4.
-Discretionary Futures Overlay - The Manager can arrange hedges against overall market declines by selling futures on equity indices to protect the overall capital of the Company in a retreating market.
-Company per calendar quarter and requires annual re-approval of Shareholders.
+This buy-back facility is limited to 12.5% of issued capital of the Company per calendar quarter and requires annual re-approval of Shareholders.
 Refer to Section 10.2.
-The aim to generate these returns is based on the past performance of the Company performance is not a reliable indicator of future performance and prospective investibility this investment objective is not guaranteed 2 Refer to Sections 2.2 and 2.4 for a full explanation of how the issue price will be ca lculated.